metodi022/instrsearch/docs/graphsearch.md

 Following is a short description how to use the program:

 1. Specify the path to the binary with the _-p_ argument
-2. Specify the function address in hex with the _-s_ argument
+2. Specify the search function address in hex with the _-s_ argument
 3. Specify the output file with the _-o_ argument, use verbose print mode with the _-v_ argument or output an image of the callgraph with the _-i_ argument